Commonsensical (and Sometimes Whimsical) Literary Criticism

 the right places for the right words.
 A friend visited Joyce to find him very

 unhappy.
 Why?
-Joyce had spent an entire day and had only come up with seven
+It had taken an entire day for Joyce to come up with only seven

 words to use.
 "But that's pretty good day's output for you," the friend

 observed, trying to be encouraging.
 "Yes, but I don't know where to use them!"